meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC11 - View the limit for library
 #### MSS:
 1. Library manager intends to view the limit of the library.
-2. Library manager enters the command to view.
+2. Library manager enters the command to view the current limit.
 3. MyBookshelf displays the current limit of the library.

 ***Use case ends***

 #### Extensions:
 * *a.
-At any time, library manager chooses to cancel to view the limit of the library.<br>
+At any time, library manager chooses to cancel the lookup process.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***